 Learn how to make gooey butter cake without a cake mix.
 This easy made from scratch gooey butter cake recipe will leave you craving more!
 This recipe is always a hit with the whole family!

 First off, I LOVE gooey butter cake – being raised in St. Louis a love for gooey butter has been engrained in me.
 Here we eat it for breakfast and dessert, because why not?

-It’s something we’ve always made when hosting out-of-town guests and is always a crowd pleaser.
-Christina, from Dessert for Two mixed it up and made gooey butter without a cake mix, and I know you’re going to love it, so I’m sharing it with you today!
+Christina from Dessert for Two mixed it up and made gooey butter without a cake mix, and I know you’re going to love it, so I’m sharing it with you today!
 For more of her effortless and delicious recipes, you can find her cookbook here.

 What is Gooey Butter Cake?

-Gooey Butter Cake is a St.louis staple that goes back to the 1930s.
+Gooey Butter Cake is a St. Louis staple that goes back to the 1930s.
 It’s said that the dessert was created when a German baker made a mistake while trying to make a coffee cake.

 Ever since then the recipe has traveled from house to house of St. Louis families everywhere.
 Gooey butter cake really got it’s time to shine when Paula Dean made her own gooey butter cake.
 Now the dessert is widely known from those all over the country to enjoy as much as us St. Louisans.

 How To Make A Gooey Butter Cake Without A Cake Mix